axellee1994/axellee1994/README.md

 </p>

 ## 👨‍💻 Professional Summary
 Self Taught Software developer with a unique background in architecture, bringing strong problem-solving skills and attention to detail to software development.
 Specializing in C/C++ programming with experience in building complex systems like 3D graphics engines and Unix shell implementations.
-Currently advancing skills in modern web technologies while studying at 42 Singapore and ZeroToMastery.
+Currently advancing skills in modern web technologies while balancing full-time studies.

+## 🎓 Education & Certifications
+- 📚 Student at 42 Singapore - Core Program
+- 🌐 Zero To Mastery Academy - Web Development

 ## 🎯 Professional Focus
 - 🔭 Specializing in systems programming and graphics development with C/C++